jeannamatthews-classes/simple-autograding-Ashikahamedpranto/MARKDOWN.md

-# Creating a markdown file with the requested content and different styles

-markdown_content = """
 # Difference Between a Text File and a Markdown File

 A **text file** (.txt) and a **markdown file** (.md) may seem similar at first, but they serve different purposes and have distinct features: